syamjith-kk/CODSOFT/README.md

 # CODSOFT Internship Tasks

-This repository contains all tasks completed as part of the CODSOFT Tech Internship.
+This repository contains  tasks completed as part of the CODSOFT Tech Internship.

 ## Structure
-Each task is organized in a separate folder:
+Task is organized in a separate folder:
-- Task-1
-- Task-2
-- Task-3
 ...

 ## Author